google/yapf/README.rst

 Excluding files from formatting (.yapfignore)
 ---------------------------------------------

-In addition to exlude patterns provided on commandline, YAPF looks for additional patterns specified in a file named ``.yapfignore`` located in the working directory from which YAPF is invoked.
+In addition to exclude patterns provided on commandline, YAPF looks for additional patterns specified in a file named ``.yapfignore`` located in the working directory from which YAPF is invoked.